On the orthogonal Gr\"unbaum partition problem in dimension three: Introduction

 We are interested in a variant of Grünbaum's problem where an additional condition is imposed, namely, that the hyperplanes defining the equipartition be mutually orthogonal.
 In this way, we say that the hyperplanes $H_1,H_2,\dots,H_k\subset\R^d$ define an \emph{orthogonal equipartition} of $\mu$ if these hyperplanes are mutually orthogonal and divide $\R^d$ into $2^k$ parts of equal $\mu$-measure. \begin{prob} Is it true that every mass $\mu$ on $\R^d$ has an orthogonal equipartition defined by $d$ hyperplanes? \end{prob}

 The purpose of this paper is to answer this question negatively for $d\ge 3$.
-It is well known that the answer is affirmative for $d\le 2$ and thanks to Avis' work \cite{Avi84} we know it to be negative for $d\ge 5$.

-\begin{theorem} For every $d\ge 3$ there exists a finite Borel measure on $\R^d$ that has no orthogonal equipartition defined by $d$ planes. \end{theorem}
+It is well known that the answer is affirmative for $d\le 2$ and, thanks to Avis' work \cite{Avi84}, we know it to be negative for $d\ge 5$ even if the hyperplanes are not required to be pairwise orthogonal. \begin{theorem} For every $d\ge 3$ there exists a mass on $\R^d$ that has no orthogonal equipartition defined by $d$ planes. \end{theorem}

 From a topological point of view, this result is expected.
 This is because the space of triples consisting of mutually orthogonal planes in $\R^3$ has dimension $6$ but, in order for such a triple to define an orthogonal equipartition of $\mu$, $7$ independent constraints must be satisfied.
 Since the number of constraints is larger that the dimension of the space, no triple of mutually orthogonal planes should satisfy all the constraints for some \emph{generic} measure $\mu$.